 Help end Afro hair discrimination

 Gold Series, by Pantene has partnered with Black Minds Matter and Project Embrace to help end discrimination against Afro hair in the UK.
 A new report shows that 93% of Black people in the UK have faced microaggressions related to their Afro hair.
 Hair has been shown to be key to confidence and identity, which is why we are on a mission to give more great hair days to all.
-We have set a goal of >50% reduction in hair discrimination in the UK by 2025 with this campaign and the Power of Hair Fund.
+We have set a goal of increasing the positive representation and understanding of Afro hair through advertising and education to help reduce micro aggressions, with this campaign and the Power of Hair Fund.
 Of those that have been or have felt discriminated against due to their hair, the top three most cited places this happened are:

 At school (59%)

 Uninvited hair touching was reported as one of the most common types of microaggressions, experienced by 46%.

 3. Call it out